-Officials say Washington is moving forward with a plan to provide arms to Syrian rebels, a move that prompted a positive early reaction from U.S. allies in Europe.
+Officials say the United States is proceeding with a plan to arm Syrian rebels, a move that prompted a positive early reaction from U.S. allies in Europe.

-British Foreign Secretary William Hague said Friday that London agrees with the U.S. assessment on chemical weapons use, and called for a "strong, determined" response from the international community.
+British Foreign Secretary William Hague said Friday that London agrees with the U.S. assessment on chemical weapons use.

 NATO Secretary-General Anders Fogh Rasmussen also welcomed what he called the "clear U.S. statement."
-He said the use of chemical weapons is "completely unacceptable" and called on Syria to let the U.N. investigate the reports.
+He said the use of chemical weapons is "completely unacceptable."

-But Russia, Syria's ally, said the evidence provided by the U.S. "does not look convincing."
-Yuri Ushakov, an aide to Russian President Vladimir Putin, also said the expanded U.S. military aid will hamper efforts to convene a Syria peace conference.
+Russia, Syria's ally, said the evidence provided by the U.S. "does not look convincing."

-U.S. intelligence officials have been saying for months they suspect chemical weapons were used by the Syrian government .
-But Mr. Obama had said he needed to see firm evidence before deciding his next move.
-The U.S. has so far only provided non-lethal aid to the rebels.
+U.S. intelligence officials have been saying for months they suspect Syria's government has used chemical weapons.
+But Mr. Obama had said he needed to see firm evidence before deciding on his next move.
+The U.S. has so far provided only non-lethal aid to the rebels.

-In his Thursday statement to reporters, Rhodes stressed that Mr. Obama views the use of chemical weapons as a "red line" that would prompt greater U.S. involvement in the Syrian conflict.
-And he said the latest news has changed his "calculus."
+Rhodes also stressed Obama views the use of chemical weapons as a "red line" that would prompt greater U.S. involvement in the Syrian conflict.

-But he cautioned that the White House still does not support sending American troops to Syria, and that no decision has been made on other military options, such as the enforcement of a no-fly zone.
+But he cautioned the White House still does not support sending U.S. troops to Syria, and that no decision has been made on other military options, such as the enforcement of a no-fly zone.